varnishcache/varnish-cache/doc/sphinx/reference/vtla.rst

     Varnish Line Up -- library functions to collect stream of bytes into lines for processing. (lib/libvarnish/vlu.c)

+VPI
+    VCC Private Interface -- functions in varnishd which only VCC is allowed to call.

 VRE
     Varnish Regular Expression -- library functions for regular expression based matching and substring replacement. (lib/libvarnish/vre.c)